 Hi!
 I’m Sophia

-For fun I enjoy plant parenting, creating herbal remedies, knitting, reading, backpacking, meditating, and hanging out with family and friends.
+Outside of the therapy room, I enjoy plant parenting, creating herbal remedies, knitting, reading, backpacking, meditating, and hanging out with family and friends.

 Training & Professional Development